d0x2f/d0x2f.github.io/blog/content/Using Zola to Build a Blog.md

 +++
-title = "Using Zola to Build a Blog" date = "2025-04-06"
+title = "Using Zola to Build a Blog" description = "Zola is a static site generator written in Rust that includes all the bells and whistles built in.
+This post explores how to set up an initial basic blog site." date = "2025-04-06"

+[taxonomies]
 tags = ["zola", "web", "markdown"]

+[extra]
+author = "Dylan McGannon"
 +++

 As an avid crustacean, when I look for something new to use, I google "\<thing I want\> rust".
 And so, when I needed a static site generator, I was introduced to [Zola](https://www.getzola.org/).